-This secure data exchange theoretically, has limitless applications.
-This aspect of Ontology is generally geared more towards businesses than individuals.
-For example, one sector that Ontology has recently focused on is the automotive industry.
+One sector that Ontology has recently focused on is the automotive industry.
 Ontology has proposed a solution using the blockchain to authenticate car parts, facilitate payments and agreements along the supply chain, handle insurance claims, and more.
 According to Ontology, this solution is currently used by a major German automotive company.

 Ontology also envisions use cases for individuals through the ONTO app.
 These include buying concert tickets in the form of ONT NFTs, settling insurance claims instantly after a car accident, and even renting out your car to other users to earn ONT.
 However, in contrast to the business use case, these examples for individuals are still at the theoretical stage.

 By October 2020, 82 dApps in total were running on Ontology, with more than six million dApp transactions recorded on the Ontology blockchain.
 This may seem insignificant compared to Ethereum’s 3000-some dApps, but Ontology nonetheless seems to have a healthy ecosystem with room for further growth.

 ONT Coin Price History & Outlook